Co-written with the founder of Zennya Coaching, Tanya Monuma.

 During the pandemic, Swati taught online, and also went into the classroom to teach in person.
 This difficult time solidified her belief that helping children develop not only their academic abilities, but their mindfulness and social skills, was what she was meant to do.

-Stay tuned to listen to Swati’s story this month on the podcast Mindful Mompreneur Moments or on Omnipresenet Awareness, during the season of “Intentional Living: 2nd-Act”.
+Stay tuned to listen to Swati’s story on my joint podcast Mindful Mompreneur Moments or my solo podcast Omni Mindfulness, during the season of “Intentional Living: 2nd-Act”.

 Magda Lasota Morales – Founder of MLM Brand the Modern Mom Fashion Brand